mrpbennett/basic_dataeng_proj/README.md

 - tomli
 - psycopg2

-Once these have been installed you can then run the docker image for postgres with the below:
+Once these have been installed you can then run the docker image for Postgres with the below:

 ```bash
 docker run --name basic-dbeng-proj-db -e POSTGRES_PASSWORD=mysecretpassword -e POSTGRES_PORT=5432 -d -p 5432:5432 postgres
 ```

-Once there is a postgres container running you can run the script and everything fingers crossed should work!
+Once there is a Postgres container running you can run the script and everything fingers crossed should work!

 ## Things I have learnt

-- pg4admin kinda sucks, and I should learn more on how to use the CLI.
+- pg4admin kinda sucks, and I should learn more about how to use the CLI.
 - The `IF NOT EXISTS` command is pretty neat if you're trying to create a table on initial load but don't want to run into errors the next time your script runs.
 - Not to use f strings when typing up queries, and to use placeholders `%s` as this is to prevent SQL injection.
 For example: